Sheet no. 3

 - spaces between the lines of the text: 5 mm.

-The manuscript lacks some text at the beginning; currently, the text starts at Es.
-2:7.
-The remaining part of the manuscript is preserved in good condition.
+The manuscript lacks its opening section but the remaining part of the manuscript is preserved in good condition.

 The decoration is quite well preserved and the text is in perfect condition.

 The sheets are rather dirty and dark; this concerns especially the opening and final parts of the scroll.